About our School

 We are fortunate enough to have a separate hall that we use for PE, assemblies and the provision of school dinners.
 The school also benefits from having its own swimming pool which is open between May and October.

 Claybrooke Primary School is a voluntary controlled school linked to the Marc Smith Charity, who were instrumental in establishing the school in 1813, but we are not linked to any one particular religious denomination.

 Our school caters for children aged 4-11 years and our catchment area includes Claybrooke Parva, Claybrooke Magna, High Cross and Wibtoft, although we do also have many children from “out of catchment”.
 Children join us in the Autumn term following their 4th birthday and the majority will transfer to Lutterworth High School once they leave us at the age of 11 years of age.

-With a steadily increasing school population, we currently have 102 children on the school roll, split between 4 mixed age classes.
+We currently have 82 children in school, split between 4 mixed age classes.
 Class organisation is flexible and variable each year due to fluctuating numbers in year groups, with the decision on class arrangements being made during the summer term.

 We provide a wide range of curricular and extra-curricular activities including cross country, football, netball, cricket, rugby, multi-sports, cooking, chess, eco and newspaper clubs - though not all at the same time!

 Children are also able to learn to play a variety of musical instruments including recorders and ukulele.

 We have a very supportive and hard working PTA who raise lots of money for the school.
 You can find out more about what they get up to and how to get involved by clicking through to their page.

 Our Head teacher, Mrs Blackburn, is also Head teacher of another local school, Dunton Bassett Primary School, which allows us to forge close links between the schools and to also benefit from working together and sharing our knowledge and ideas.